g0n5ch0r3k/SimpleSiteSelector/README.md

 # SimpleSiteSelector
-The "SimpleSiteSelector" is a script to provide a user choosen site assignment or enforced site assignment.
+The "SimpleSiteSelector" is a script to provide a user choosen or enforced site assignment via jamf pro (or other mdm).
 GUI is based on swiftDialog.
 The "SimpleSiteSelector" could be run directly after enrollment or within enrollment.

 I will publish the SimpleEnrollmentScript with the site selectore feature too soon, to provide site assignment during prestage enrollment.